jokk-itu/authserver/README.md

 ## Test Environment

-Take a look at the demo client at [app.authserver.dk](https://app.authserver.dk).
+Take a look at a demo client at [webapp.authserver.dk](https://webapp.authserver.dk).
+Take a look at a demo client a [bff.authserver.dk](https://bffapp.authserver.dk).
 Take a look at the demo identity provider at [idp.authserver.dk](https://idp.authserver.dk).
 Take a look at the demo protected resource at [weather.authserver.dk](https://weather.authserver.dk).